In Nevada, you are allowed to use force in self-defense, but only under two conditions:

 7. How do I prove self-defense?

-Self-defense is an “affirmative defense” in Nevada This means that the defendant has the initial burden to claim that he/she acted in lawful self-defense.
-Then once the defendant makes this claim, the burden shifts to the prosecutor to prove beyond a reasonable doubt that the defendant did not act in lawful self-defense.
+Self-defense is an “affirmative defense” in Nevada state law.
+This means that the defendant has the initial burden to claim that he/she acted in lawful self-defense.
+Then once the defendant makes this claim, the burden shifts to the prosecutor to prove beyond a reasonable doubt that the defendant did not act in accordance with Nevada self-defense laws.
 10

 Note that the vast majority of cases never make it to trial.
 Oftentimes, the prosecutor is willing to plea bargain the charges down to a lesser offense.
 And if the defense attorney can show the prosecutor that the defendant’s self-defense claim is plausible, the prosecutor may drop the charges completely.

 Call a Nevada criminal defense attorney…

 If you would like to discuss your case with our Las Vegas criminal defense attorneys, call us.
 We may be able to get your charges reduced or dismissed so your record stays clean.
 Our law firm serves clients throughout Clark County and Nevada.

 See our related article, Is pepper spray legal in Nevada?